nus-cs2103-AY2021S2/ip/docs/README.md

 ### `info` - Retrieves additional information regarding the specified task

-Retrieves the additional information about the specified task, if any A task with additional info is marked by [i] when 'list' is called.
+Retrieves the additional information about the specified task, if any

+A task with additional info is marked by [i] when 'list' is called

 `1.[T][][i] wash clothes`